 So now to business ....Welcome to the website of the Rotary Club of Arbroath, based in the historic Scottish east coast fishing port 17 miles north of Dundee.

-Our thirty eight members are always delighted to welcome visiting Rotarians and we hope that if you're travelling to or in Scotland, you'll join the Club's Members in fellowship at one of our weekly meetings.
+Our fifty members are always delighted to welcome visiting Rotarians and we hope that if you're travelling to or in Scotland, you'll join the Club's Members in fellowship at one of our weekly meetings.

 The town is home to the world famous smokie (smoked haddock) and was the setting for the signing of the Declaration of Scottish Independence in the presence of King Robert the Bruce in 1320.
 The ruins of Arbroath Abbey, where the signing took place, still dominate the town's skyline.
-The club meets every Thursday in the Meadowbank Inn, just outside Arbroath, at 5.30 for 6pm - see Meeting Information to the right of this text!
+The club normally meets every Thursday in the Meadowbank Inn, just outside Arbroath, at 6.00 for 6.15pm - see Meeting Information to the right of this text!

 If you need to make contact with our club, or are interested in joining Rotary and would like to know more about what Arbroath Rotary Club get up to then an email to our secretary should work just fine; firstname.lastname@example.org

 Our Chartered Rotaract Club is on Facebook at;

 Please check out what our young Rotaractors have been up to!!!

 Thank you for visiting our Club's website, I hope you find it interesting.

 The Rotary Club of Arbroath is a Registered Charity, number SCO37945